Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications

 To see the latter claim, observe that we can increase $s>0$ without changing the action of the generators in $CF^0_\bullet(L,L')$.
-A monotonicity argument for the $d(e^t\lambda)$-area of pseudo-holomorphic curves with boundary as in the proof of Lemma \ref{lem:mono} now gives the following.
+A monotonicity argument for the $d(e^t\lambda)$-area of pseudo-holomorphic curves with boundary (see the proof of Lemma \ref{lem:mono}) can be used to give the following.
 The discs in the definition of $\partial_0$ are all contained in some set $\{ t \le A \}$ for $s>0$ sufficiently large, where $A$ is independent of $s$.
-Alternatively, this statement can be shown using a neck-stretching argument (see \cite[Section 3.4]{CompSFT}). \begin{rem} In the case when all generators of $CF^0_\bullet (\R \times \Lambda,V)$ have $\ell_{d(e^t \lambda)}$-action greater than $CF^0_\bullet (L,L')$, it immediately follows that $\delta''_4=0$. \end{rem}
+Alternatively, this statement can be shown using a neck-stretching argument (see \cite[Section 3.4]{CompSFT}). \begin{remark} In the case when all generators of $CF^0_\bullet (\R \times \Lambda,V)$ have $\ell_{d(e^t \lambda)}$-action greater than $CF^0_\bullet (L,L')$, it immediately follows that $\delta''_4=0$. \end{remark}

 In \cite[Section 4.2.2]{RationalSFT2} the so called \emph{transfer map} is constructed which, for $s > 0$ sufficiently large, is a chain map of the form

 relative the above decomposition.